Epitech-Lyon/epitech-lyon.github.io/_posts/2020-10-20-thunderbolt.md

 ### Improve ?

-Handle More services and manipulations, if they are relevant for ParadigmShift project.
+Handle more services and manipulations, if they are relevant for ParadigmShift project.